ArduSat/Ardusat-experiments/README.md

 Ardusat-experiments
 ===================

-A set of useful experiments that can be run on Ardusat.
+A set of useful experiments that can be run on Ardusat and/or in the classroom in support of the Ardusat education platform at http://ardusat.org

 Usage Instructions
 ===================